Open-Data-Product-Initiative/odpc-dev/source/index.html.md

 * references to source definitions

 This creates a reusable foundation for discovery, governance, prioritization, AI-assisted planning, and graph-based portfolio analysis.

+**ODPC organizes the portfolio.
+ODPG connects the portfolio.
+GraphRAG makes the connected portfolio usable by AI assistants for discovery, gap analysis, impact mapping, and decision support.**

 ## Specification aims and aspects
 ODPC aims to: